-Students are expected to complete 200 total hours of field experience.
+Students are expected to complete 200 total hours of field experience during their first year and 600 total hours during their second year.
 These hours are typically obtained through students' practicum sites and the educational services clinic.
 Students can also earn hours through professional development experiences when approved by instructor.
+Students will also complete 1200 hours during their internship which is discussed in detail below.